-Yes, you could use a pickle relish if you have one on hand that’s sugar-free, otherwise just chopped dill pickles do the trick.
+Yes, you could use a pickle relish if you have one on hand that’s sugar-free.
+If not, chopped dill pickles will do the trick.
 This salad is also delicious with pickled jalapeños or pickled red onions if you want to spice things up a bit.

 You can also add a splash of pickle juice to the salad in place of a bit of the vinegar if you’d like.

 I recommend not using frozen cauliflower as it gets too mushy.
 You want it to have the same texture as potatoes so this doesn’t work well.